Frequently Asked Questions

 If I drop a class, how will it impact my financial aid?

-If you complete and submit the Add/Drop form, or change classes, you will need to have your Academic Advisor submit an updated/revised Academic Plan to the Office of Financial Aid.
-Then you should contact the Office of Financial Aid to discuss any impact this may have on your financial aid.
+If you complete and submit the Add/Drop form, or change classes, have your Academic Advisor submit an updated/revised Academic Plan to the Office of Financial Aid.
+The Office of Financial Aid will review the changes to your enrollment status to determine if your financial aid eligibility has changed.
 If you have already received your financial aid disbursements, this may impact your Satisfactory Academic Progress.
 If you have not received your financial aid disbursements, this may impact your eligibility to receive financial aid.
 If you drop all of your courses within a semester, you may be subject to the Return of Title IV Funds aid calculations, and Satisfactory Academic Progress policy.

 How many credits per semester are considered full time enrollment?